 Redesign through the changing of mechanical roles to electronic—opening the door for monopolization

 The dawn of the 20th century started observing the delegation of some roles from mechanical parts to electrical components.
 In the 1930s, IBM introduced IBM Electromatic.
 This electric typewriter “greatly increased typing speeds and quickly gained wide acceptance in the business community.”
 Soon after, M. Shultz Company introduced a typewriter with automatic storage of information for later retrieval.
 Perhaps, it was the greatest step from the physical typewriter towards modern word processing.
 It had the feature of punch-coding text onto paper rolls and using the role for producing printouts of the typed document.
-With this feature, it was possible to produce multiple typed copies without the intermediary of carbons, photocopiers or typesetting.
+With this feature, it was possible to produce multiple typed copies without the intermediary of carbons, photocopiers, or typesetting.

 In 1964, IBM brought a major improvement in typewriter innovation.
 It was the MT/ST (Magnetic Tape/Selectric Typewriter).
 Magnetic tape was used as the first reusable storage medium for typed information.
 It offered the option of editing typed material without having to retype the whole text or chop up a coded copy on paper tape.
 This development marked the beginning of word processing as it is known today.
 With the release of MT/ST, IBM also started popularizing this update as a word processing machine.
-Subsequently, in 1972, Lexitron and Linolex developed word processing system similar to IBM’s MT/ST, but included video display screens and tape cassettes for storage.
+Subsequently, in 1972, Lexitron and Linolex developed a word processing system similar to IBM’s MT/ST, but it included video display screens and tape cassettes for storage.
 With the screen, the text could be entered and corrected without having to produce a hard copy.
 In the early 1970s, IBM also introduced a floppy diskette capable of holding 80 to 100 pages.

 Software on Disks created discontinuity, opening the entry of software startups in the word processing industry